PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac and Relan and Rattick #

-In the distance, there were the sound of scraping footfalls, and strange hissing grunts.
-Relan grew wide-eyed and crouched down, grabbing his sword.
-Boltac looked to Rattick.

-"Orcs my merchant friend.
-Hungry for the fatty flesh of shop keepers no doubt."

-"Enh-henh, let's keep moving."
-He looked at Relan.
-"Quietly.
-And if possible, don't do anything too stupid."
-He slapped his kid's hand away from his sword.

-fork in the tunnel.
-Sounds like Orc's are coming from both directions.

-No wait, I think they are coming from behind.

-Which way do we go, asked Boltac.
+They came to a fork in the tunnel."Which way do we go?" asked Boltac.

 Relan put his hand on his sword hilt.
 "I say we go right, stout companions."